Hawk-Center/hawk-backtester/src/README.md

 ### Output Format

-The backtester returns a tuple containing:
+The backtester returns a tuple containing four components:

 1. **Performance DataFrame with columns:**
    - `date`: Timestamp in ISO 8601 format (YYYY-MM-DD)